Gough Whitlam recalled the House of Representatives from its winter recess for a one-day sitting to debate the Overseas Loans Affair.

 The sitting took place on July 9, 1975, two days before Whitlam’s 59th birthday.

-Proceedings began with condolences for Queensland ALP Senate Bert Milliner, who had died on June 30.
-Milliner’s death allowed Queensland Premier Joh Bjelke-Petersen to further alter the balance of power in the Senate by appointment of a non-Labor replacement, Albert Patrick Field.
+The sitting then offered condolences for Queensland ALP Senate Bert Milliner, who had died on June 30.
+Milliner’s death allowed Queensland Premier Joh Bjelke-Petersen to further alter the balance of power in the Senate by the appointment of a non-Labor replacement, Albert Patrick Field.
 Earlier in the year, following the appointment of the Attorney-General, Senator Lionel Murphy, to the High Court, the NSW government of Premier Tom Lewis had also refused to appoint a Labor replacement.

-In his speech, Whitlam tabled the loans documents and sought to defend the government’s position.
+In his speech on the Loans Affair, Whitlam tabled the loans documents and sought to defend the government’s position.

 Give me men to match my mountains,

 It appears that the poem is actually a bastardised version of The Coming American, by Sam Walter Foss:

 The discussion of the Loans Affair continued until late into the evening.
 The full Hansard of the day’s proceedings is shown below.

 - Listen to Whitlam’s speech opening the sitting (text below):